Wayside School Is Falling Down: Plot

 Calvin announces that he's getting a permanent tattoo for a birthday present.
 Despite his classmates' many suggestions, he settles for a potato tattoo on his ankle.
-Though he notes the disapproval of his peers and Mrs. Jewls, he decides it doesn't matter.
+Though he notes the disapproval of his peers and Mrs. Jewls, he decides it does not matter.
 He feels sure he made the right choice, and he is the only one who will have to live with it for the rest of his life.